VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 ### Screenshots tests

 You can easily create new screens if you have well designed infrastructure: Styles, Themes, and custom Views.
-But you need to change it from time to time with respect to new requirements.
+But you need to change it from time to time with respect to new features.

 Screenshot tests don't let me break existing UI when I modify basic Themes, Syles, or custom views.
 Test records image with UI, that user should see.
 After the code changes, test record new image and compare pixel by pixel with the previous one.
 You shouldn't change even a single pixel during refactoring.

+### Our way of doing screenshots tests

 We have been using [Shot](https://github.com/Karumi/Shot) for 1,5 year.
 It's built on top of [facebook screenshot test for Android](https://github.com/facebook/screenshot-tests-for-android)